-Can you cut up a square in the way shown and make the pieces into a
+Can you cut up a square in the way shown and make the pieces into a triangle?

 In each of the pictures the invitation is for you to: Count what you see.
 Identify how you think the pattern would continue.

-Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?
+Can you fit the tangram pieces into the outline of these rabbits?

 Have a look at what happens when you pull a reef knot and a granny knot tight.
 Which do you think is best for securing things together?
 Why?